0xmycf/Advent-of-code/2024/day03/readme.md

 δ q c = undefined {- impossible ! -}
 ```

-With the current implementation, achieving this behavior is not possible.
+With the current definition of `Q`, defining a total function with the signature like `δ` is impossible.
 We would have to determine whether to stay or move based on whether we encounter
   `do()` or `d<something else>`, but this cannot be handled with just a single
-  character.
+  character and the current amount of states.

 To resolve this, we will define a new function, `δ'`,
-  which takes a string as input, much like `δ*` does for DFAs.
+  which takes a string as input, much like [`δ*`](https://en.wikipedia.org/wiki/Deterministic_finite_automaton#As_a_transition_monoid) does for DFAs.

 There is just one problem:
   We need to return what we just read or the new string.